In this unit students find out the length of their pace when walking and running, and compare these with the paces of others.

 What is your prediction?
 Why?

 - Ask students to measure each other’s height, in pairs, and enter all heights and stride lengths on a class chart or spreadsheet.
-If you use a spreadsheet save the file in CSV format.

 - How might we display the relationship between height and stride length?